qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 process {{I-D.ietf-quic-transport}} {{I-D.ietf-quic-tls}}.
 It is during that handshake that the multipath capability is negotiated between hosts.
 This is performed using the `max_sending_uniflow_id` transport parameter, where both hosts advertise their support for the multipath extension.
-When an host includes this transport parameter, it advertises its support of the multipath extensions over the connection.
+When a host includes this transport parameter, it advertises its support of the multipath extensions over the connection.
 If one of the hosts does not advertise the `max_sending_uniflow_id` transport parameter, the QUIC connection will not use